 Surgery: A radical prostatectomy involves surgically removing the prostate gland and nearby tissues (which can include the seminal vesicles and nearby lymph nodes) to treat localised cancer, aiming to remove the cancerous tissue entirely.

 Radiation Therapy: Using high-energy rays, radiation therapy can target and destroy cancer cells through external beam radiation therapy or brachytherapy (which involves placing tiny radioactive seeds directly into the prostate), either as a primary treatment or in combination with other approaches.
+This type of prostate cancer treatment kills the cancerous cells and minimises damage to surrounding healthy tissue.

 Hormone Therapy: This treatment aims to suppress the production of male hormones, like testosterone, to slow the growth of cancer cells.
 It is often used in conjunction with other treatments.
+Hormonal therapy is often used in conjunction with other treatments.

 Chemotherapy: Recommended for advanced cancer or metastatic prostate cancer, chemotherapy targets and kills cancer cell all throughout the body.
 It can help manage symptoms, slow disease progression and improve overall quality of life.